orbs-x/.github/profile/README.md

 # Xylist
 Welcome to Xylist!
-Xylist is an organization on GitHub that focuses on creating and maintaining random projects.
-Explore the various projects and collaborations within the Xylist community.
+Xylist is an organization on GitHub that focuses on creating<br>
+and maintaining random projects.
+Explore the various projects and collaborations<br>
+within the Xylist community.<br>